Tape-Worm/NoesisGUI.MonoGameWrapper/README.md

 -----
 * DeviceLost and DeviceReset are not implemented (not required for DX11 I guess, but might be for other renderers)
 * Text editing is partially fixed in this issue (the repeat rate for non-printable keys is different from the OS)
-* I experienced some layout and rendering problems when typing text; most likely this is a bug in Noesis GUI beta3, since it did not happen with beta2
+* I experienced a rendering bug when opening the comboboxes

 License
 -----